Attila-fawal/tic-tac-toe-game/README.md

 .
 The minimax algorithm was unbeatable so not very enjoyable for the users so I needed to add random move function with random move probability so it's adjustable at this stage it set at 30%.

+.  the issue in the checkTie() function.
+The function was checking if all squares are non-empty to determine a tie.
+However, if the last move completes a winning sequence, the checkWin() function will return true before the checkTie() function is called, resulting in a "tie" message instead of declaring the current player as the winner.
+To fix this issue,i modify the checkTie() function to first check for a win using the checkWin() function.
+If there is a win, it should return false to indicate that the game is not a tie and ensuring that the appropriate win message is displayed when the last move completes a winning sequence.

 ## Unfixed Bugs
  no.